crys-cross/ethernaut-attacks/README.md

 ### 23 - Dex Two

+-   AttackToken.sol - contracts
--   AttackDexTwo.ts - scripts
+-   attackDexTwo.ts - scripts
--   Put address of deployed library and other needed addresses in AttackDexTwo.ts and run script in goerli.
+-   deploy AttackToken.sol using deployAttackToken.ts to goerli network.
+After deployment put address of deployed library and other needed addresses in attackDexTwo.ts and run script in goerli.

 ### 24 - Puzzle Wallet